Ayurvedic massage and bodywork in Ariège

 • Promotes physical and mental release

-• Supports during periods of fatigue, tension or overload
+• Supports during periods of stress, tension or overload

 Duration: 1 hour (including 45 minutes of treatment)